-Min.
-Step 1 score for UCM program 220 Mean Step 1 score of US matched applicants (NRMP) 248 Does Step 2 CK influence rank?
+Does Step 2 CK influence rank?
 No Min.
 Step 2 score for UCM program N/A Mean Step 2 CK of US matched applicants (NRMP) 252 Mean number of contiguous ranks of US matched applicants (NRMP) 18.7

-The USMLE program changed score reporting for Step 1 from a three-digit numeric score to reporting a pass/fail only for exams taken on or after January 26, 2022.
+^{}The USMLE program changed score reporting for Step 1 from a three-digit numeric score to reporting a pass/fail only as of Jan.
+26, 2022.
 Neurological Surgery will review applications holistically.

 Yes.
-Most students do two away rotations between July-September.
+Most students do two away rotations between July and September.
 However, this is not a requirement, and some students who have not done away rotations have matched.

 While research is not technically required, it can be a huge help and is recommended especially if it is in the neurosciences.
-According to 2022 NRMP data, the average number of research experiences among matched US seniors in neurological surgery was 6.6 and the mean number of abstracts, presentations, and publications, was 25.5.
+According to 2022 NRMP data, the average number of research experiences among matched US seniors in neurological surgery was 6.6, and the mean number of abstracts, presentations, and publications, was 25.5.